HL7/us-safr/input/pagecontent/usecases.md

 For all bed censuses and counts, the following bed types should be <u>included</u>:
 1. All inpatient staffed and unblocked beds
 2. Observation beds

-#### Bed Exclusion Criteria

-For all bed censuses and counts, the following bed types should be <u>excluded</u>:
-1. Virtual beds or locations in the EMR that are not physical spaces (i.e., beds used for interoperative phase of care or in certain operative settings or virtual staging areas for admissions.)
-2. Beds no longer in use, even in case of surge
-3. Blocked beds (i.e., beds blocked due to logistical or maintenance challenges, staffing restrictions, isolation, etc.)

 #### Unit Inclusion Criteria